infinitecoder1729/maths-with-python/README.md

 13. Determining wether the number that the User has entered is a Disarium Number or Not
 14. Printing Disarium Numbers in the specified Range
 15. Multiplication of Matrices (Without using any pre-built Modules)
+16. Finding all possible numbers that can be formed with the digits of a provided number

 ### Definately More to come :)